We were recently lucky enough to catch up with one of our Namibian guides to ask him about his life and what it is like to be a wildlife guide.

 Was the award unexpected?

 I was nominated as one of the top 50 guides in the world, then they told me I was shortlisted to the top eight.
 I was shocked and pleasantly surprised.
 On my birthday I was told I had been chosen as one of the top three to go to London for the awards.
-It was only when I was on the stage that I realised what I had achieved!
+It was only when I was on the stage that I realized what I had achieved!

 Orlando's bursary plans

 Orlando plans to donate some of his bursary to Ultimate Safaris’ Conservation Travel Foundation, to be used by the youth sports academy in Erwee, his home village.
-He would also like to do a specialised bird-ringing course, to add to his birding repertoire.
+He would also like to do a specialized bird-ringing course, to add to his birding repertoire.

 Start planning your trip to Namibia